Encapsule-Annex/jsgraph/README.md

         digraph.addEdge("w", "z");
         digraph.addEdge("z", "z");

+        // We're going to traverse the topology of the directed graph stored in `digraph` using
-        var dfsResults = [];
+        // the depth-first search algorithm from jsgraph.
+We'll store our results in the `dfsResults` array. var dfsResults = [];

-        var step = 0;
+        // Keep track of start, end times. var step = 0;
         var time = 0;

+        // Define a DFS visitor object.
+        // The properties are predefined function signatures that are called back iff defined.
+        // Which callbacks we implement, and what we do in our callbacks is entirely up to us.
+        // In this simple example we implement a simple logger that pushes each traversal step
-        var dfsVisitorInterface = {
+        // into the `dfsResults` array for demonstration purposes. var dfsVisitorInterface = {
             initializeVertex: function(u, g) {
                 dfsResults.push(step++ + " initializeVertex " + u);